Stanley Escudero

-Stanley Tuemler Escudero (born March 10, 1942) is an American retired diplomat who served the United States Foreign Service in multiple capacities.
-He served as the ambassador to Azerbaijan, Uzbekistan and Tajikistan throughout the 1990s.
+Stanley Tuemler Escudero (born March 10, 1942) is an American retired diplomat who served the United States Foreign Service in several capacities.
+He was the ambassador to Azerbaijan, Uzbekistan and Tajikistan throughout the 1990s.

 Early life and education

 Escudero was born in Daytona Beach, Florida on March 10, 1942.
 He received his Bachelor of Arts degree from the University of Florida in 1965.

 Career

 Escudero first came to prominence for his outspoken views on Iran in the 1970s.
 While serving in the U.S. Embassy in Tehran in the mid 1970s, he questioned the Shah's longevity in power.
-This challenge to the basic tenets of U.S. policy in the region would probably have ended his career, had the shah not proved him right soon thereafter.
-As the Iranian revolution was unfolding, Escudero was sent back to Iran with the mission of getting out in the street and finding out what was happening.
+This challenge to the basic tenets of U.S. policy in the region would probably have ended his career, had the Shah not been overthrown soon afterwards.
+As the Iranian Revolution unfolded, Escudero was sent back to Iran to gather information on what was happening.

-Ambassador to Tajikistan

-Escudero served as the US ambassador to Tajikistan from 1992 to 1995.
-Hearings on his nomination were held before the Senate Foreign Relations Committee on August 5, 1992.
-The committee favorably reported his nomination to the Senate floor on August 6, 1992.
-Escudero was confirmed by the Senate via unanimous consent on August 7, 1992.
+Escudero served as the U.S. ambassador to Tajikistan from 1992 to 1995.
+He was the ambassador to Uzbekistan from 1995 to 1997 and of Azerbaijan from 1997 to 2000.

-Ambassador to Uzbekistan

-Escudero served as the US ambassador to Uzbekistan from 1995 to 1997.
-Hearings on his nomination were held before the Senate Foreign Relations Committee on August 1, 1995.
-The committee favorably reported his nomination to the Senate floor on August 10, 1995.
-Escudero was confirmed by the Senate via voice vote on August 11, 1995.

-Ambassador to Azerbaijan

-Escudero served as the US ambassador to Azerbaijan from 1997 to 2000.
-Hearings on his nomination were held before the Senate Foreign Relations Committee on October 29, 1997.
-The committee favorably reported his nomination to the Senate floor on November 4, 1997.
-Escudero was confirmed by the Senate via voice vote on November 6, 1997.